-Born in The Hague, Netherlands, on Born in Kuala Lumpur, Malaysia, October 22, 1959.
-In 1984 he on July 25, 1955.
-He was, from graduated in Civil Engineering from 2004 to 2011, Chairman and Chief the Technical University of Delft, Executive and subsequently gained a Master's Management Board of the Gucci in Business Administration from Group Columbia University in New York. successful After his first work experience with growth of the Group and its Philips, in 1989 he joined HAL brands.
-He previously spent 26 Holding N.V. where he is the years in the Unilever Group where Chairman of the Executive Board he was President of Unilever's since October 2014.
-Presently he is Worldwide Ice Cream and Frozen also Vice-chairman of Supervisory Board of Royal Vopak business consisting of over 40 N.V. (non-executive), member of operating companies.
-Prior to that the Supervisory Board of Anthony position, he worked in a variety of Veder N.V. (non-executive) and executive roles within Unilever, Chairman of the Board of Directors including Chairman of Unilever of Chile Holding Optico S.A. the Malaysia, Chairman of Van den holding company of Rotter y Krauss Bergh's Lta. (non-executive).
-In the past, President of Unilever's European he held important roles in different Home and Personal Care division. companies of the HAL Group among He is also a non-executive Director these, he was CEO of Pearle Europe of Philip Morris International Inc. B.V.
-(2001-2003) and GrandVision and non-executive Chairman of (2005-2006), Board member of Pearle Europe B.V.
-(1996 - 2010), Chairman of Supervisory Board of GrandVision S.A.
+Born in The Hague, Netherlands, on October 22, 1959.
+In 1984 he graduated in Civil Engineering from the Technical University of Delft, and subsequently gained a Master's in Business Administration from Columbia University in New York.
+After his first work experience with Philips, in 1989 he joined HAL Holding N.V. where he is the Chairman of the Executive Board since October 2014.
+Presently he is also Vice-chairman of the Supervisory Board of Royal Vopak N.V. (non-executive), member of the Supervisory Board of Anthony Veder N.V. (non-executive) and Chairman of the Board of Directors of Chile Holding Optico S.A. the holding company of Rotter y Krauss Lta. (non-executive).
+In the past, he held important roles in different companies of the HAL Group among these, he was CEO of Pearle Europe B.V.
+(2001-2003) and GrandVision S.A.
+(2005-2006), Supervisory Board member of Pearle Europe B.V.
+(1996 -2010), Chairman of Supervisory Board of GrandVision S.A.
 (2004 - 2010), Supervisory Board member of GrandVision N.V.
-(2010- 2021) and Chairman of the Supervisory Board of Audionova B.V.
+(2010-2021) and Chairman of the Supervisory Board of Audionova B.V.
 (2011-2014).